syncfusion-content/blazor-docs/blazor/datagrid/custom-binding.md

 ---
 layout: post
 title: Custom Binding in Blazor DataGrid Component | Syncfusion
-description: Learn about Custom Binding in Blazor DataGrid component of Syncfusion, and more details.
+description: Learn here all about Custom Binding in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# Custom Binding
+# Custom Binding in Blazor DataGrid Component

 The [`SfDataManager`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Data.SfDataManager.html) has custom adaptor support which allows you to perform manual operations on the data.
 This can be utilized for implementing custom data binding and editing operations in the DataGrid component.